Saturday, March 29, 2025

 I departed towards Windmill Harbour, ending up anchoring at Cedar Cove anchorage on Cooper River, 8 miles from SCYC.

-Overall, I did 42 miles in 10 hours including an hour break.
+Overall, I completed 42 miles in 10 hours, including a one-hour break.

 Supper of Sausage with spaghetti and garlic